fredrikmagnus/RL-for-Inverted-Pendulum/README.md

 This project explores the application of various reinforcement learning (RL) algorithms to the classic inverted pendulum problem.
 The inverted pendulum is a common challenge in control theory, involving balancing a pendulum upright on a moving cart by applying appropriate horizontal forces.
 This setup serves as an excellent testbed for experimenting with RL algorithms in a practical setting.

+The environment is illustrated below and consists of a massless rod attached to a pivot point on a cart.
+The pendulum bob has a certain mass, and the cart can move horizontally.
+The system is influenced by the forces applied to the cart, which affect the pendulum's angular position and velocity.

 ![Pendulum Illustration](./figures/PendulumFig.svg)

 ## Overview